 FIDRA pilot ladder safety video

 The Standard Club is working with long time collaborators FIDRA on another safety video for the maritime world.
-The aim will be to develop a film-based resource designed to reduce the number of pilot transfers which are done in an unsafe, noncompliant manner.
+The aim was to develop a film-based resource designed to reduce the number of pilot transfers which are done in an unsafe, noncompliant manner.
 In the past the club has worked with FIDRA on the highly successful ‘Cyber Aware’ video.
 We look forward to contributing to the success of this equally important production.